12 Items You Can Use to Create a Sensory Room for Kids on the Autism Spectrum

 11. Noise-Blocking Headphones

 Many people with sensory issues are sensitive to noise and may want headphones to help regulate their noise sensitivity.
 Keep in mind there is a difference between noise-muffling headphones and noise-canceling headphones.
 Noise-muffling headphones reduce the sound and are typically a cheaper alternative.
 Noise-canceling headphones can be expensive because they are truly audio devices with better quality and typically connect via bluetooth or cords to other devices.
-For someone who has a significant aversion to noise, investing in quality noise-canceling headphones is a great idea.
+For someone who has a significant aversion to noise, investing in quality noise-canceling headphones they can use both inside and outside their sensory room is a great idea.

 12. Calming music

-Music can be a pretty effective tool to encourage feelings of calmness and help with anxiety.
+Music can be an effective tool to encourage feelings of calmness and help with anxiety.

-“Definitely music [for a sensory room], my girl loves all kinds of songs an actually knows the words to most,” said Mighty community member Roger K.
+“Definitely music [for a sensory room], my girl loves all kinds of songs and actually knows the words to most,” said Mighty community member Roger K.